stouch/docs/advanced/ddev.md

 ```
 * You'll be prompted to create a new project.
 Use the following database connection. database=db, port=3306, user=db, password=db.

 That's it.
-You will login to a freshly created directus project.
+You will login to a freshly created Directus project.

 **Tip**: ddev allows [PHP Step Debugging](https://ddev.readthedocs.io/en/stable/users/step-debugging/).
 You can enable it temporarily to avoid performance problems.